deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 The caveat here is you have already ran the script that updated the repository files with your module's name and other information.
 In your template repo, you would want to add instructions to do a find-and-replace on the repository files to update the module's name, and any other information you want changed for new modules created from your template.

-### ❤ Donate to support this template
+### ❤ Step 7: Donate to support this template (optional)

 Buy me a hot apple cider for providing this template open source and for free 🙂

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5MWSTSXNYEJWW)

-### Remove this section and everything above once setup is complete
+### ❌ Step 8: Remove this section and everything above once setup is complete

 > [!IMPORTANT]
 > All of the information above can be deleted once you have your module setup and the CI/CD pipeline workflows are working.